 The boiler now carried on 46464 was sent to Northern Steam Engineering of Stockton-on-Tees.

-In November 2019 an agreement was signed between the Strathspey Railway Company and the locomotives owning groupwhich will result in the locomotive being moved to Aviemore on the Strathspey Railway where its overhaul will be completed.
+In November 2019 an agreement was signed between the Strathspey Railway Company and the locomotives owning group which resulted in the locomotive being moved to Aviemore on the Strathspey Railway where its overhaul is being completed.
 Following the competion of the overhaul the locomotive will be based on the Strathspey Railway.